Daylight savings has begun, the Spring equinox has passed which means NY Design Week is coming!

 Japan part 3:

 Japan part 2:

-Kyoto was amazing but 2 and half days is not nearly enough time to see all that it has to offer.
-My friend and I rented bicycles which allowed us to cover more ground and feel sort of like locals.
-I highly recommend doing this for anyone visiting as it’s such a fun way to explore the city.
+Kyoto was amazing but 2 and half days is not nearly enough time to see all that it has to offer so my friend and I rented bicycles which allowed us to cover more ground and feel sort of like locals.
+I highly recommend doing this - it’s such a fun way to explore the city.

 Japan part 1:

 As cliché as it sounds, visiting Japan was No.1 on my list for a long time but the circumstances were never quite right enough to even consider going.
 Then about 3 weeks ago, the stars aligned and I knew that if I didn’t go, I would regret it for the rest of my life so I went!

 It was my first time and I was only there for 9 days.
 As short as the trip was, I managed to fit in both Tokyo and Kyoto but I feel I barely scratched the surface of either of these two cities.
 Japan is a magical and weird place but it also felt strangely familiar- maybe because Japanese people and culture have such a presence in Hawaii.
 In any case, I’ll definitely be going back again!